Belle (2013 film): Release

 In July 2013, it was announced that Fox Searchlight Pictures had acquired distribution rights for the film in the UK and USA.
 Belle premiered at the 2013 Toronto International Film Festival on 8 September 2013.
 The film was released on 2 May 2014 in the United States, 9 May in Canada and 13 June 2014 in the United Kingdom.

+Home media

+The film was released on Blu-ray on August 26, 2014 and on DVD on January 6, 2015.

 Reception

 The film received positive reviews from critics.
-Review aggregation website Rotten Tomatoes gives the film a "Certified Fresh" score of 84% based on reviews from 150 critics, with an average rating of 6.99/10.
+Review aggregation website Rotten Tomatoes gives the film a score of 84% based on reviews from 150 critics, with an average rating of 6.99/10.
 The site's consensus states: "It boasts all the surface beauty that fans of period pictures have come to expect, but Belle also benefits from its stirring performances and subtle social consciousness."
 Critic Mark Kermode named it his fourth-favourite film of 2014.